Skip to content

 )

-Use take_blobs to fetch file-like handles.
-Exactly one selector must be provided: ids, indices, or addresses.
+Exactly one selector must be provided to read_blobs or take_blobs: ids, indices, or addresses.

 Selector Typical Use Stability